Milk snake: Description

 Due to the many colors of the eastern milk snake (L. t. triangulum), it can resemble the coral snake, corn snake, fox snake, scarlet snake, and most importantly, the venomous snake genera Agkistrodon and Sistrurus.
 Milk, fox, and scarlet snakes are killed because of a resemblance to the venomous pygmy rattlers.
 Juvenile milk snakes, which are more reddish than adults, are often killed because they are mistaken for copperheads.
 Enough distinction exists among the five to make the eastern milk snake fairly easy to identify.
 The eastern milk snakes also have a light-colored V-shaped or Y-shaped patch on their necks.
 One subspecies, L. t. gaigeae, is melanistic (almost all black) as an adult.

 Behavior

 Milk snakes are mostly nocturnal, especially during summer months.
 They are primarily terrestrial and attempt to blend in with ground litter.
 However, they are able to climb and swim.
 These snakes tend to be secretive and remain hidden.
 When threatened, a milk snake will usually first try to escape.
-If cornered or harassed, it may vibrate its tail and strike energetically, though of course they are non-venomous, have only tiny teeth and their tails lack a rattle.
+If cornered or harassed, it may vibrate its tail and strike energetically, though they are non-venomous, have only tiny teeth and their tails lack a rattle.
 Unless frightened, milk snakes move slowly.
 They are often fairly docile.